Skip to content

 Default: 60 sec

-During the message sending process if message transport fails, CAP will try to send the message again.
-This configuration option is used to configure the interval between each retry.
+During the message sending process, if message transmission fails, CAP will retry sending.
+This configuration option specifies the interval between each retry attempt.

-During the message sending process if consumption method fails, CAP will try to execute the method again.
-This configuration option is used to configure the interval between each retry.
+During the message consumption process, if the consumer method fails, CAP will retry execution.
+This configuration option specifies the interval between each retry attempt.

 Retry & Interval

-By default if failure occurs on send or consume, retry will start after 4 minutes (FallbackWindowLookbackSeconds) in order to avoid possible problems caused by setting message state delays.
+By default, if a failure occurs during send or consume operations, retry will begin after 4 minutes (FallbackWindowLookbackSeconds) to avoid potential issues caused by message state delays.

-We introduced database-based distributed locks in version 7.1.0 to solve the problem of retrying concurrent fetches from the database under multiple instances, you need to explicitly configure UseStorageLock to true.
+Version 7.1.0 introduced database-based distributed locks to solve the problem of concurrent database fetches during retry operations across multiple instances.
+You must explicitly set UseStorageLock to true to enable this.

 UseStorageLock